lunextelecom/event-processor/event-processor-core/README.md

  	rule_name text, // name of rule

- 	data text, // equal with event_name, using in "from" clause of rule fields text, // using in "select" clause
+ 	data text, // equal with event_name, using in "from" clause of rule fields text, // using in "select" clause.
+Format: name:datatype, sum(name:datatype), max(name:datatype)... separate by ",".
+Ex: acctNum:string, sum(amount:double)
 	filters text, // using in "where" clause aggregate_field text, // using in "group by" clause having text, // using in "having" clause